 The web is littered with thousands of websites designed to take advantage of this by acquiring visitors through search and paid media and then monetizing this traffic through advertising, capture forms, and now by referring these visitors to paying dealers.

 The problem for dealers, however, is that while they are paying to acquire these website visitors, qualifying this traffic and vetting it out to determine the true value of these website visitors is difficult.
 Practically speaking, dealers are relying on their websites to do the vetting.
+Because of this, it’s imperative for dealers to take the time to know more about the sites sending them traffic.
+In order for acquired paid traffic to achieve a meaningful ROI, dealers must partner with qualified auto publisher sites, or sites within qualified publisher networks that have proven track records of delivering low-funnel and high converting traffic.

 Pay-per-click ad technology that engages consumers at automotive websites with highly relevant offers based on the specific makes and models they are researching, and their geographical location, are more likely to send low-funnel, high converting consumers to your website.
 Additional low-funnel in-market consumer traffic to your website each month means increased sales opportunities.